Human Spaceflights

 Flight

-During the mission Tereshkova suffered from space sickness and did not reply during several communications sessions.
-It is unknown until today, if this was due to an equipment failure or, that she had been paralysed with fear.
+During the mission Valentina Tereshkova suffered from space sickness and did not reply during several communications sessions.
+It is unknown until today, if this was due to an equipment failure or, that she had been paralyzed with fear.
 It was also planned, that she took manual control of the spacecraft, but that was cancelled.
-Tereshkova hat also problems (pain) with her right shin.
+Valentina Tereshkova hat also problems (pain) with her right shin.
 She did not eat enough during their flight, because the bread was too dry.

 On the other side, she filmed cities, forests, and rivers, but didn't complete the biological experiment - she couldn't reach the equipment.
 Star observations were also performed and she took two photometric measurements, even writing was no problem.

 Many errors occurred in the entire landing sequences, including actions of the VVS recovery forces.
 Both spacecraft landed two degrees of latitude north of the aim point.
-It was calculated that this could have occurred by duplicate landing commands having been sent, but such a failure could not be duplicated in post-flight tests of ground equipment.
+It was calculated that this could have occurred by duplicate landing commands having been sent, but such a failure could not be duplicated in post flight tests of ground equipment.

-Photos / Drawings
+Photos / Graphics

-Vostok spaceship Vostok rocket
+Vostok spaceship Vostok

-Vostok reentry Tereshkova prior to launch
+Tereshkova prior to launch Tereshkova prior to launch

 Vostok 6 launch Tereshkova onboard Vostok 6